 As for the steps in making this recipe?
 Easy-peasy.
 In less than 45 (mostly hands-off!) minutes, you can have a complete dinner...in a bowl!

-- In a big pot or Dutch oven, brown and drain the ground beef and garlic.
+- In a big pot or Dutch oven, brown the ground beef and garlic, then drain.

-- Pour in the beef broth.
-Stir in the mushrooms, potatoes, carrots, diced tomatoes, broth, tomato paste, balsamic vinegar, Worcestershire sauce, herbs, and spices.
-Bring to a boil, reduce to a simmer, and cover and cook for 15 minutes, stirring occasionally.
+- Bring to a boil, reduce to a simmer, and cover and cook for 15 minutes, stirring occasionally.

 - Stir in the corn and green beans and continue to cook until all of the vegetables are tender.